dannyphan2000/pwa-kit/packages/commerce-sdk-react/README.md

 ### Disabling Automatic Auth Initialization

-By default, `CommerceApiProvider` will automatically initialize authentication by calling `auth.ready()` as soon as the provider renders.
+By default, `CommerceApiProvider` automatically initializes authentication by calling `auth.ready()` as soon as the provider renders.
 This is the standard and recommended behavior for most applications.

 **New in v3.4.0:** You can now optionally disable this automatic initialization by passing the `disableAuthInit` prop: